pure4j/pure4j/docs/forces.md

 Yes, you are being restricted in a lot of things that you *used to be able to do*, with the promise of fewer bugs *in the future*.

-In a way that's a fair enough criticism.

-But there are likely to be *at least some* parts of your code-base where you are willing to make this trade off:
+But there are likely to be *at least some* parts of your code-base where that's a good deal:
 usually in maths-heavy parts, or bits of code where it's hard to reason about exactly what is happening behind the scenes.

-### 3. You want to ensure your code is testable.
+### 3. You Want to Ensure Your Code is Testable.

 So, Pure programming and immutability are desireable for certain sections of the code-base.